moxystudio/babel-preset/README.md

 // ...
 ```

 Note that if you are only targeting environments that already support `async await` natively, such as Nodejs >= v8, the `regenerator-runtime` won't be installed automatically.
-This is fine, except if your app uses dependencies that rely on the `regeneratorRuntime` global.
+This is fine, except if use a dependency that rely on the `regeneratorRuntime` global.
 To get around this, you must have `regenerator-runtime/runtime` required at the top of your main app file.
 Alternatively, if you use Webpack, you may use the [ProvidePlugin](https://webpack.js.org/plugins/provide-plugin/) as follows:

 ```js